Reviews & Audits

 Understanding the Review & Audit Process

-Our goal is to ensure clear communication between the Office of the Bond Program Monitor (BPM) reviewers, auditors, LACCD Staff, and Bond Program management and to provide findings that are accurate and presented fairly in reports.
+Our goal is to ensure clear communication between the Office of the Inspector General (OIG) reviewers, auditors, LACCD Staff, and Bond Program management and to provide findings that are accurate and presented fairly in reports.

 The purpose of the review or audit is not to rehash past mistakes, but to look at past events with a view toward improving future performance.
 Findings from a review or audit can be used as a basis for adjusting policies, priorities, structure, or procedure in order to make operations as efficient, economical, and effective as possible.